KeelyHill/tuppers-formula/README.md

-# JS implementation of Tupper's self-referential formula.
+# Tupper's self-referential formula - a JS implementation
 A small jQuery application that allows the simple creation and decoding of Tupper's self-referential formula.